markhillard/YRSS/README.md

 ### Callback Function

 As above, you can pass a callback function after the options are declared.
 This function will fire immediately after YQL returns feed data.
+This is especially useful if you need to perform any actions that the plugin can't handle by default, like fixing text/image formatting issues or running any custom scripts after the feed is loaded.

 **Format:** `rssfeed(url, options, fn)`